cognitedata/oryx/README.md

   complete handling.
 E.g not allowed to call `OnNextAsync()` after `OnErrorAsync()`.

-- The sematics of the `choose` operator have been modified so it continues processing the next handler if the current handler produces error i.e `OnErrorAsync`.
+- The semantics of the `choose` operator have been modified so it continues processing the next handler if the current handler produces error i.e `OnErrorAsync`.
 Previously it was triggered by not calling `.OnNextAsync()`